top of page

 IMG-5741.JPG

-Apprenti, founded in 2016, is an organization that bridges the talent and diversity gaps in the technology industry by adapting the time-tested model of apprenticeship to meet evolving workforce needs.
-Apprenti uniquely combines technical education and on-the-job training to place highly motivated people into IT roles -- regardless of educational background.
-Furthermore, Apprenti is committed to providing opportunities to underrepresented communities, with nearly 90% of its participants being women, people of color and/or veterans.
+Apprenti is an organization that bridges the talent and diversity gaps in the technology industry by adapting the time-tested model of apprenticeship to meet evolving workforce needs.
+Apprenti uniquely combines technical education and on-the-job training to place highly motivated people into IT roles, regardless of educational background, with a committment to providing opportunities to underrepresented communities.

-In early 2019, Apprenti began operations in Massachusetts.
-As a Program Manager, I launched and managed the ongoing statewide implementation of our program.
-This included managing apprentice recruitment and retention, onboarding employers, and interfacing with state and federal agencies.
-I also fostered relationships with a wide variety of stakeholder groups, including industry partners, technical training providers, community-based organizations, and apprentices themselves.
+Tasked by the US Department of Labor with expanding operations from their headquarters in Seattle, WA, Apprenti sought to implement its tech-focused RAPs across the country.
+Accordingly, I launched Apprenti’s programs in Massachusetts, creating the state’s first ever Registered Apprenticeship for IT roles.
+This included onboarding employers, managing apprentice recruitment and retention, and interfacing with state and federal agencies.
+I also fostered relationships with a wide variety of stakeholder groups, including industry partners, technical training providers, community-based organizations, and the apprentices themselves.

 The Challenge

-Enable a wide array of employers to effectively train and retain tech apprentices from underrepresented backgrounds.
+Enable companies of various sizes and industries to effectively train and retain tech talent through apprenticeship.

 The Outcome

-When Apprenti launched in Massachusetts, it became the state's first ever Registered Apprentice Program for jobs in tech.
-Our employer partners were enthusiastic about hiring apprentices who would both bolster and diversify their tech workforce.
+Our employer partners -- which included regional giants such as Wayfair, Harvard University IT, VMWare, and PTC -- were enthusiastic about hiring tech talent who would both bolster and diversify their tech workforce.
 While we had enormous support from a variety of stakeholder groups, we also had to ensure the program was delivered with a high degree of fidelity and consistency across all of these divisions.
-However, Apprenti did not have a standardized set of onboarding tools, hindering quick and effective adoption.

-After synthesizing this feedback, a set of key takeaways emerged.
-First, employers signaled the need for a concise and easily understood set of checkpoints for program implementation.
-Additionally, each group needed individualized training to better understand the core tenants of apprenticeship and how they could support apprentices.
-Finally, with the vast majority of apprentices coming from diverse backgrounds, employers wanted additional insight into DEI best practices.
+To better understand the needs of our employer partners, I led roundtable discussions with talent acquisition, HR, executive leadership, and hiring managers.
+From these engagements, we learned employers needed a concise set of checkpoints for program implementation, as well as individualized training to better understand the core tenants of apprenticeship and how they could support apprentices.
+Furthermore, with the vast majority of apprentices coming from diverse backgrounds, employers wanted additional insight into DEI best practices.

 Cohort 1.PNG